euclidprobe/euclidprobe.github.io/index.md

 We are pleased to announce that a native dock and mount have been developed for Voron Trident.
 See the Mounts page for Voron these parts.

 #### Railcore by 713Maker
-In collaboration with 713maker.com there now exists a super-lightweight machined 7075 aircraft aluminum mount for RailCore printers!
+In collaboration with 713maker.com there now exists a super-lightweight machined 7075 aluminum aircraft alloy for RailCore printers!
 The mount weighs in at a mere 6.5 grams- that’s less than the combined weight of the nickel and penny in your pocket!
 It's simply the best, most reliable probe solution for your RailCore 250, the 300 and the ZL/T series.  <a href ='https://713maker.com/en/euclid'> <img src="images\713makercom.jpg"></a>

 While you are there check out the matching all metal dock that 713maker has also designed and is producing!
 The dock is insulated so there is less risk of electronics damage should any part of the probe or magnets short against the dock or frame.